 Individuals in the following occupations may not be eligible:

-- Member of legislative or judicial body
+- Members of a legislative or judicial body

-- Elected official
+- Elected officials

 - Church staff

-- Employee of certain other religious organizations
+- Employees of certain other religious organizations

-- Independent consultant
+- Independent consultants

-- Refusing work, quitting or getting fired
+- Refusing work, quitting, or getting fired

 - Being unable and unavailable for work